GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x Is Not a Function/text.md

 </html>
 ```

-Now we've accidentally caused a `"x" Is Not a Function TypeError` to be thrown because we're trying to call `document.title()` like a function instead of a property:
+Now we've accidentally caused a `X Is Not a Function TypeError` to be thrown because we're trying to call `document.title()` like a function instead of a property:

 ```
 [EXPLICIT] TypeError: document.title is not a function
 ```

-Another common cause of `"x" Is Not a Function TypeErrors` is when trying to call a particular method on an object that doesn't contain that method/function call.
+Another common cause of `X Is Not a Function TypeErrors` is when trying to call a particular method on an object that doesn't contain that method/function call.
 For example, here we have a pair of `Arrays` that contain information about our book (`Robinson Crusoe`) that we want to combine into one single array.
 Thankfully, we can simply use the [`Array.prototype.concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat?v=control) method to take our `book` array and combine it with the passed in `publisher` array:

 ```js
 var printError = function (error, explicit) {